Kodular/Documentation/docs/components/social/twitter.md

     |followers 2|`list`|

-This event is raised when all of the followers of the logged-in user requested through <code>RequestFollowers</code> have been retrieved.
-A list of the followers can then be found in the <code>followers</code> parameter or the <code>Followers</code> property.
+This event is raised when all of the followers of the logged-in user requested through `` RequestFollowers `` have been retrieved.
+A list of the followers can then be found in the `` followers `` parameter or the `` Followers `` property.

 ### Friend Timeline Received